Classic `apparent motion'

 NB: see the CORRIGENDUM to Part III, a slightly corrupted version of which was published in the December 1998 issue of Interdisciplinary Science Reviews

 The links above the CORRIGENDUM point to pdf scans of Parts I and II and to the html version of Part III originally published by Charlesworth (websearch lucidity charlesworth).
-In the pdf scan of Part I, two of the figures have been redrawn for copyright reasons.
-Apart from those figures, other material quoted comes under the rules of `fair use'.
-By agreement with the Editors, I own the copyright to everything else in these essays and I wish to make the material available for fair use by others.
+In the pdf scan of Part I, two of the quoted figures have been redrawn for copyright reasons.
+Apart from those figures, the other quoted material comes under the rules of `fair use'.
+By agreement with the Editor at the time, I own the copyright to everything else in these essays and I wish to make the material available for fair use by others.
 The discussion of `acausality illusions' in Part II is briefly summarized here.
+Recently, the publishers (formerly the Institute of Materials, now Maney Publishing) have made the papers available online without corrections but searchable: part I, part II, part III.

-The animation at top right, courtesy of Dr Björn Hassler, demonstrates one of the `acausality illusions' discussed in Part II, p.
-289 and in lucidity.ps, Appendix 2.
+The animation at top right, courtesy of Dr Björn Hassler, demonstrates one of the `acausality illusions' discussed in Part II, p.289.
 If the animation runs at the correct nominal timings, with one complete cycle taking just under one second, and if you have normal vision, then you will probably see, or sense, what vision researchers call `apparent motion'.
 The demonstration works best if you fix attention on the spot midway between the two flashing discs.
 It may help to look fixedly at a pointer or marker, or the tip of your finger, placed midway between.
 If you sense such an apparent motion, then you will probably sense the left-to-right motion as beginning distinctly before the perceived time of the bright flash.
+Phenomena like these -- and there are even clearer examples in music -- underline the distinction, sometimes forgotten, between perceived time (a property of the brain's internal models) and physical time (a property of the outside world, such that cause precedes effect).

 Here's the way to my draft-revision toolkit (2K), and to lucidity principles in brief (6.5K).